lh3/nasw/README.md

 ## Limitations

 1. The initial condition disallows gap opens at the beginning of the sequences.
-2. Global alignment only
-3. Simplistic splice site model
+2. Simplistic splice site model
-4. The 32-bit mode uses excessive memory for traceback
+3. The 32-bit mode uses excessive memory for traceback

 [genewise]: https://pubmed.ncbi.nlm.nih.gov/15123596/